jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 * has the card expired?
 * is the PIN correct?
-* is the requested amount smaller or bigger than what is in the account?
+* is the amount I want to take, smaller or bigger than what is in the account?
 * will this put the account above or below the daily limit for withdrawals?

 the :ref:`truth table` for the ATM will now be